-Tim Appleton MBE is the co-founder of the UK’s hugely successful annual Birdfair, the largest wildlife event in the world.
-In early 2016 he helped launch Blue Sky Wildlife as part of the team.
-Now he is embarking on a new venture, a Global Bird Weekend, and Blue Sky Wildlife talks to him about it.
+Global Bird Weekend was the brainchild of Tim Appleton MBE, the co-founder of the UK’s hugely successful annual Birdfair, the world’s largest wildlife event.
+In early 2016 he helped launch the Blue Sky Wildlife business as part of the team.

-“While we have all suffered in some way as a result of the horrendous coronavirus pandemic, at least one good story has come out of it,” says Tim Appleton, co-founder of the UK’s Birdfair and globalbirding.org.
-“People have become more aware and engaged with their local surroundings and nature.”
+His motives before the Global Bird Weekend had taken place were simple: “While we have all suffered in some way as a result of the horrendous coronavirus pandemic, at least one good story should come out of it,” he said.

 Partners in Conservation

-Tim Appleton is working in association with binocular and telescope manufacturer, Swarovski Optik, and eBird, the bird recording website managed by the Cornell Lab of Ornithology in the US.
-His aim is to continue the work he started with Birdfair and support globally important conservation projects alongside BirdLife International.
+This year Tim Appleton also worked in association with binocular and telescope manufacturer, Swarovski Optik, and eBird.
+His aim was to continue the work he started with Birdfair and support globally important conservation projects alongside BirdLife International.

-Commercial companies such as Swarovski, Zeiss and Rockjumper Birding Tours as well as NGOs such as the BTO and smaller, independent companies are also lending their support by registering global birding teams.
-More teams are welcome to enter up to the actual weekend.
+Commercial companies such as Swarovski, Zeiss and Rockjumper Birding Tours as well as NGOs such as the BTO and smaller, independent companies lent their support this year by registering global birding teams to record their sightings and raise money for Birdlife International.
+Even more teams and sponsors will be welcome to enter in 2021.